WeblateOrg/weblate/docs/admin/customize.rst

 .. warning::

-   Neither internal interfaces or templates are considered a stable API.
+   Neither internal interfaces nor templates are considered a stable API.
-   Please review your own customizations for every upgrade, the interface or their semantics might change without notice.
+   Please review your own customizations for every upgrade, the interfaces or their semantics might change without notice.

 .. seealso::